simonw/datasette-faiss/README.md

 ## Usage

-This plugin creates in-memory FAISS indexes for specified tables on startup.
+This plugin creates in-memory FAISS indexes for specified tables on startup, using an `IndexFlatL2` [FAISS index type](https://github.com/facebookresearch/faiss/wiki/Faiss-indexes).

 If the tables are modified after the server has started the indexes will not (yet) pick up those changes.